HarrietOrleans/CryptoClustering/README.md

 This module uses Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.

-The following libraries and dependencies were provided. pandas hvplot scikit-learn
+The following libraries and dependencies were provided: pandas, hvplot, scikit-learn